 As of December 31, 2013, there were 115 registered securities firms in China.
 The total revenues of the top 10 securities firms amounted to RMB65.0 billion in 2013, accounting for 40.9% of the total revenues of the PRC securities industry.
-The following table sets forth the ranking and market shares of the top 10 PRC securities firms in terms of revenue, total assets, net assets and net profit as of December 31, 2013 on an unconsolidated basis:
+The following table sets forth the ranking and market shares of the top 10 PRC securities firms in terms of revenue, total assets, net assets, net profit and net capital as of December 31, 2013 on an unconsolidated basis: